 Young American baritone Kenneth Mattice is earning international praise for his poignant singing, handsome appearance and his natural stage presence.
 Besides performing throughout the United States, this Wisconsin native recently made several important international debuts.
-One of those international debuts began in the fall of 2014, when Mr. Mattice joined Germany's Theater Hagen as their principal baritone.
-In 2015/16, his 2nd season, he performs the title roles in Eugene Onegin and Jonny Spielt Auf, as well as Papageno in Die Zauberflöte, Faninal in Der Rosenkavalier, Sharpless in Madama Butterfly and Don Fernando in Fidelio.
+One of those international debuts began last season when Mr. Mattice joined Germany's Theater Hagen as their principal baritone.
+In 2015/16, he performs the title roles in both Eugene Onegin and Jonny Spielt Auf, as well as Papageno in Die Zauberflöte, Faninal in Der Rosenkavalier, Sharpless in Madama Butterfly and Don Fernando in Fidelio.

 Il barbiere di Siviglia Roméo et Juliette Die Zauberflöte La Bohème Così fan Tutte